-- 2. Former students who have missed more than two consecutive semesters of enrollment at the university may apply for re-admission provided that they achieve the following: - The required average in secondary school certificate. - A valid English Proficiency Certificate with the required score. - Availability of vacant seats in the major. - Approval of the College Dean & Registrar. - Repayment of all debts.
+- 2. Former students who have missed more than four semesters of enrollment at the university may apply for re-admission and A new university ID will be issued, provided that they achieve the following: - The required average in secondary school certificate.

+- A valid English Proficiency Certificate with the required score.

+- Availability of vacant seats in the major.

+- Approval of the College Dean & Registrar.

+- · Repayment of all debts.

-A new university ID will be issued, and the student should pay the non-refundable fee for the application.
-If the Dean of the previous college & the Registrar accept the student to continue in the same major, the previous courses which the student has studied will be considered if they are included in the new study plan.
+- pay the non-refundable application fee

+the Dean of the previous college & the Registrar accept the student to continue in the same major, the previous courses which the student has studied will be considered if they are included in the new study plan.